Cold weather brings more than lower temperatures. It changes how buildings hold heat and moisture.

 While everyone is rightfully worried about affording heat this winter and still keeping warm, they may turn to alternative heating sources such as indoor propane heaters.

 However, they may not be aware of the potential dangers of overusing this alternative heating source.
-Problems arise when unvented propane heaters cause condensation, and condensation causes mould and mildew.
+Problems arise when unvented propane heaters cause condensation, and condensation causes mold and mildew.

 The best offense against condensation is a good defense.
 Having a professional damp meter on hand is a first step in mitigating condensation problems.